labeattie/testpreviewsite/_posts/2022-03-14-drilled-shaft-column-circular.md

 $$A_{segment} = R^2\{cos^{-1}(\frac{R-\delta}{R})-cos[cos^{-1}(\frac{R-\delta}{R})]sin[cos^{-1}(\frac{R-\delta}{R})]\}$$

 Now we can simplify a couple of the terms.
 The cosine with an inverse cosine in it cancels out, and we can simplify the sin of an inverse cosine with the following logic.
-Lets draw a representative triangle of the inverse cosine $$cos^{-1}((R-\delta)/R)$$, which can be conceptualized as "what angle has a cosine equal to $$(R-\delta)/R$$".
+Lets draw a representative triangle of the inverse cosine $$cos^{-1}((R-\delta)/R)$$, which can be conceptualized as "what angle has a cosine equal to $$(R-\delta)/R$$?".
 It looks like this:

 ![rep_tri](/testpreviewsite/assets/edd_pm/rep_tri_inv.jpg){: width="400" }

-Since we now want to take the cosine of this triangle, we will need to opposite side length, which I denoted $$x$$.
-To do this we just use the pythagorean theorum This gives us:
+Since we now want to take the cosine of this triangle, we will need to opposite side length, which I denoted as $$x$$.
+To do this we just use the pythagorean theorum.
+This gives us:

 $$sin[cos^{-1}(\frac{R-\delta}{R})] = \sqrt{1-(\frac{R-\delta}{R}^2)}$$